Mini-XML 4.0 Programming Manual

 }

-The resulting skeleton document tree can then be searched just like one loaded using the mxmlLoad functions.
+The resulting skeleton document tree can then be searched just like one loaded without the SAX callback function.
 For example, a filter that reads an XHTML document from stdin and then shows the title and headings in the document would look like:

 title = mxmlFindElement(doc, doc, "title", NULL, NULL,